LiteracyBridge/dashboard-core/README.md

 ### Configuring ###

-Since, the dashboard-core needs to talk to S3, databases and potentially other services, it has a [built-in configuration mechanism](https://github.com/LiteracyBridge/dashboard-core/blob/master/src/main/java/org/literacybridge/dashboard/config/PropertiesConfig.java) to look up this configuration.
+Since the dashboard-core needs to talk to S3, databases, and potentially other services, it has a [built-in configuration mechanism](https://github.com/LiteracyBridge/dashboard-core/blob/master/src/main/java/org/literacybridge/dashboard/config/PropertiesConfig.java) to look up this configuration.
 It will look for a properties file in the following locations:

 1.  ./dashboard.properties
 2.  /opt/literacybridge/dashboard.properties